CREDIT CARDS WITH TRIP CANCELLATION INSURANCE

 Interested in getting a credit card with trip cancellation insurance?
 There are many good options out there.

 The Citi Double Cash card offers a great travel policy.
 It provides up to $5,000 in reimbursements per traveler per trip.
 The terms are also quite broad for how you might qualify for trip cancellation insurance.
+NOTE: Citi has changed and eliminated some of its travel protection benefits.
+Please review their latest travel policies.

 It may cover you if you need to cancel your trip due to injury or illness, if you lose your job, if you’re called to jury duty or active military service.
 It may also cover you if there is a mandatory evacuation, terrorist incident, or severe weather event at the destination – or if your home is burglarized.
 There are also a few other situations in which you might qualify to be reimbursed by your trip cancellation insurance.

 Some cards have policies made for the luxury traveler.
 The Chase Sapphire Reserve card, which is known for its generous travel miles and $450 annual fee, offers travel insurance of up to $10,000 per trip on prepaid and non-refundable expenses.
 It may allow you to cancel or cut short your trip because of things like sickness, severe weather, and certain other situations.
+NOTE; The Sapphire annual fee is going up to $550 in 2020.
+Up to $300 is reimbursed when using the card for travel.

 The Wells Fargo Visa Signature card also offers good coverage.
 It provides up to $2,000 in reimbursement for canceled travel.
 But it limits reimbursement to situations involving accident, injury, death or disease in your immediate family, and the default of the airline.